savvyt/data_challenge/README.md

 # Part 2
 ## To DO
-1. add pubsub topic as function argument
+1. add `pubsub` topic as `function` argument
 1. check and compare count: directly via Twitter API vs these self developed functions
-1. ETL with airflow
+1. ETL with `airflow`
-1. set cloud scheduler to trigger function every 5 seconds
+1. set cloud scheduler to trigger `function` every 5 seconds
-1. set queueing and ACK in pubsub message/ eventarc
+1. set queueing and ACK in `pubsub` message/ eventarc
-1. check Twitter API request limit for several endpoints used in the functions
+1. check Twitter API request limit for several endpoints used in the `functions`
-1. check how to set up refresh rate in Data Studio
+1. check how to set up refresh rate in `Data Studio`
 1. check memory limit in `Cloud Function`when importing `Text Classifier`from Flair as continuously getting error
+1. add lat updated datetime to the `Data Studio`report

 ## Problem
 Create a proof-of-concept for a tool that allows the user to specify a search term and receive every five seconds an updated output of some metrics about tweets that contain the search term.